Background of Interferon beta-1a

 Medicinal Application of IFNβ-1a

 In medicine, recombinant IFNβ-1a is widely utilized in the treatment of relapsing forms of multiple sclerosis.
-It has been approved by the FDA for this purpose under trade names such as "Avonex" and "Rebif".
+It has been approved for this purpose under trade names such as "Avonex" and "Rebif".

 Drug Candidates Related to IFNβ-1a